Ulster County NY: Cool High Falls and New Paltz

 WALK: Wallkill Valley Rail Trail Over Rosendale Trestle

-Like the Walkway over the Hudson, this former railroad bridge grants walkers, hikers and bicyclists spectacular views of mountains, valley and the Esopus Creek.
+Like the Walkway over the Hudson, this former railroad bridge grants walkers, hikers and bicyclists spectacular views of mountains, valleys, and the Esopus Creek.
 It’s especially beguiling in Autumn with the leaves ablaze.

 garvans-new-paltz-ny

 The stone building housing Garvan’s Gastropub was built in 1759, the year that Guinness started brewing beer in Ireland.
-So, it’s fitting that Garvan McCloskey’s friendly bar features a Guinness Draft Tower brought from Dublin by a team of experts who demonstrated how to pour the “proper pint.”
+So, Garvan McCloskey’s friendly bar should feature a Guinness Draft Tower brought from Dublin by a team of experts who demonstrated how to pour the “proper pint.”

 Opened in Feb.
 2016, this lovely, friendly place is as close as you’ll get to the Emerald Isle in Ulster County.
 Guinness Brown Bread is served at every meal.

 Right on the New Paltz Public Golf Course, it’s a bit removed from downtown.
-But so very worth the extra miles for its “Irish Hospitality,” a fun in season Beer Garden, and local fresh Irish-with-contemporary-twist cuisine.
+But so very worth the extra mile for its “Irish Hospitality,” a fun in-season Beer Garden, and local fresh Irish-with-contemporary-twist cuisine.

 p-and-gs-new-paltz-ny